NeurodataWithoutBorders/nwbinspector/docs/user_guide/advanced_usage.rst

     messages = list(inspect_all(nwbfile_path=dandiset_id, stream=True, version=version_id))

-.. fetch_and_inspect_dandi_assets:
+.. advanced_streaming_api:

 Fetching and inspecting individual DANDI assets (ROS3)
 ------------------------------------------------------

-While the previous section covered the most basic and convenient usage of the streaming feature, sometimes a greater degree of control or customization is required.
-The :code:`driver` keyword argument of the :pynwb:`~NWBHDF5IO` can be passed directly into our core inspection functions, and the ``path`` or ``nwbfile_path`` arguments in this case become the S3 path on the DANDI archive (or more generally, any S3 bucket to which you have proper access credentials).
+While the section explaining :ref:`basic steaming of a DANDI set<simple_streaming_api>` covered the simplest and convenient usage of the streaming feature, sometimes a greater degree of control or customization is required.
+The :code:`driver` argument of the :pynwb:`~NWBHDF5IO` can be passed directly into our core inspection functions, and the ``path`` or ``nwbfile_path`` arguments in this case become the S3 path on the DANDI archive (or more generally, any S3 bucket to which you have proper access credentials).
 Resolution of these paths can be performed via the following code...

 .. code-block:: python